 They are even more so if you look at the “Additional Labor Costs” outside of salary and benefits.
 The cost of bringing on an employee that is performing tasks such as data entry or even outsourcing this activity is much higher than building an automation practice.
 What we’re seeing now is companies are hiring people to administer and run bots to do repetitive work while the employee completes higher level tasks and responsibilities.
 With regards to some of the companies we work with, they have 100’s or 1000’s of employees performing similar tasks.
 The cost savings is significant when you factor in all of the related financial resources associated with hiring new employees.
 As profits become slimmer and companies try to contain inflation and sustain growth, Technology, and more specifically automation, will not be a revenue sinker, but rather a business and revenue driver.

-By Peter Camp, CTO & Founder
+Written by: Peter Camp, CTO & Founder